-From January 1, 2015 to December 31, 2015, the Audit Committee was comprised of Messrs.
-Maudlin (Chair), Durden, McCoy and Ms. Quazzo, and Mr. Facchina since January 28, 2015, all of whom satisfied the independence criteria of the NASDAQ listing standards for serving on an audit committee.
+From January 1, 2016 to December 31, 2016, the Audit Committee was comprised of Messrs.
+Maudlin (Chair), Durden, McCoy and Facchina and Ms. Quazzo, all of whom satisfied the independence criteria of the NASDAQ listing standards for serving on an audit committee.
 SEC regulations require the Company to disclose whether its Board has determined that a director qualifying as a "financial expert" serves on the Company's Audit Committee.
-The Board has made qualitative assessments of Mr. Maudlin's level of knowledge and experience based on a number of factors, including, but not limited to, his formal education and previous experience as an audit manager with Arthur Andersen and as a chief financial officer, his understanding of internal controls and procedures for financial reporting, and an understanding of audit committee functions and responsibilities, and the Board has determined that Mr. Maudlin qualifies as a "financial expert" within the meaning of such regulations.
+Beginning in 2005 and continuing annually, the Board made a qualitative assessment of Mr. Maudlin's level of knowledge and experience based on a number of factors, including, but not limited to, his formal education and previous experience as an audit manager with Arthur Andersen and as a chief financial officer, his understanding of internal controls and procedures for financial reporting, and an understanding of audit committee functions and responsibilities, and the Board has determined that Mr. Maudlin qualifies as a "financial expert" within the meaning of such regulations.

-In 2015, the Board also made a qualitative assessment of Mr. McCoy's experience and knowledge based on, including but not limited to, his previous positions as Vice Chairman and Chief Financial Officer of Wachovia Corporation and South Carolina Bank, serving as chair of the Audit Committee of two companies, having been a certified public accountant, and having been a partner in Pricewaterhouse Coopers, his understanding of internal controls and financial reporting, and made a determination that Mr. McCoy qualifies as a "financial expert" within the SEC regulations.
+Beginning in 2015 and continuing annually, the Board made a qualitative assessment of Mr. McCoy's experience and knowledge based on, including but not limited to, his previous positions as Vice Chairman and Chief Financial Officer of Wachovia Corporation and South Carolina Bank, serving as chair of the Audit Committee of two companies, having been a certified public accountant, and having been a partner in PricewaterhouseCoopers, his understanding of internal controls and financial reporting, and made a determination that Mr. McCoy qualifies as a "financial expert" within the SEC regulations.